-Applicants are required to submit their completed proposal to HTLPResponse@ghitfund.org no later than 10:00 am Tokyo time on November 9, 2015 (use email subject line: [Project ID] GHIT-RFP-HTLP-2015-002_Proposal).
+Eligible applicants are required to submit their completed proposal to HTLPResponse@ghitfund.org by 10:00am Tokyo time on October 3, 2016 (use email subject line: [Project ID] GHIT-RFP-HTLP-2016-002_Proposal).
 Applicants who successfully submit their proposal document will receive a confirmation email.
-Proposals may not be modified after the submission due date.
+Proposals may not be modified after the submission due date (unless applicants receive the request from the GHIT Fund).